 Image of 2 dogs.

-The Renters Reform Bill will ensure landlords cannot unfairly turn down a tenant’s request to have a pet in their home, and tenants will be able to challenge unfair decisions.
+Pet damage in a rented property can become a contentious topic if not dealt with in the right way.
+But the Renters’ Rights Act will ensure landlords cannot unfairly turn down a tenant’s request to have a pet in their home, and tenants will be able to challenge unfair decisions.

 How do I know if a tenant’s pet will cause damage?